niteshjha08/AutoCalibration/README.md

-# Zhang-s-AutoCalibration
+# AutoCalibration
-Automatic method of efficient and robust estimation of camera parameters
+Automatic method of efficient and robust estimation of camera parameters.